boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Show legend

-This allows you to toggle the visibility of legend in the heatmap.
+This allows you to toggle the visibility of the legend in the heatmap.
 By default, it will be disabled.

 ![Legend settings](/static/assets/visualizing-data/visualization-widgets/images/heat-map/legendsettings-show.png)